 Listeners can also be used to modify the simulation or the rocket during its flight.
-The successor project of Haisunäätä will include an active roll stabilization system, where a flight computer will measure the roll rate using two magnetometers and use a PID controller to adjust two auxiliary fins to cancel out the roll inevitably produced by imperfections in the main fins.
-A simulation listener was written that first simulated the PID controller purely in Java, which modified the cant angle of the auxiliary fins during the simulation.
+The successor project of Haisunäätä included an active roll stabilization system, where a flight computer measured the roll rate using two magnetometers and used a PID controller to adjust two auxiliary fins to cancel out any roll produced by inevitable imperfections in the main fins.
+A simulation listener was written that initially simulated the PID controller purely in Java, which modified the cant angle of the auxiliary fins during the simulation.
 Later a similar listener interfaced the external flight computer directly using a serial data link.
-The listener fed the flight data to the controller which computed and reported the control actions back to the simulator.
+The listener fed the simulated flight data to the controller which computed and reported the control actions back to the simulator.
 This system helped identify and fix numerous bugs in the flight computer software, which would have otherwise been nearly impossible to fully test.
 It is expected that the simulation listeners will be an invaluable tool for more ambitious model rocket enthusiasts.

-A listener is produced by implementing the SimulationListener interface or by extending the AbstractSimulationListener class.
+A listener is produced by implementing the SimulationListener and optionally SimulationEventListener and SimulationComputationListener interfaces, or by extending the AbstractSimulationListener class.
 The UI includes the option of defining custom simulation listeners to be utilized during flight simulation.